 Awareness is actually the cornerstone of any change you want to accomplish in life.
 For every life event, change is inherent.
 You start raising a puppy, start a new relationship, lose someone who’s close to you, or start a new job.
 All these life events come with change, which can cause stress and anxiety.
 Awareness is key to understanding the world of change we are immersed in.
 First, and foremost, you have to understand the process of your change.

 After you become aware of the life event and associated stressors you have immersed yourself in, you can start building your Acceptance of these stressors and the implications of this life event.
 A well-known uttering in society is that every action has its consequences.
 And no, these consequences are not always positive.
 Firstly, we should learn to accept the negative implications of our actions.
 Secondly, it’s important to focus all our attention on matters that we can influence.
-A quote I like is
+A quote I like is:

 In this quote, the serenity is the acceptance part I’m referring to.

 We have all been there, wanting a certain change in our lives.
 To find a partner or switch jobs.
 We want it now and because in this society, instant gratification is omnipresent, we expect those things to happen right away.
 You couldn’t be more wrong.
 Change often takes time.
-It takes relentless effort, persistence and tenacity.
+It takes relentless effort, persistence, and tenacity.
 A company I worked at had a Tenacity award.
 Why?
-Because it’s an indicator for performance.
+Because it's an indicator of performance.
 Oftentimes, you have to keep going despite several setbacks to achieve a goal.
 The same counts for all the adversity you’ll encounter dealing with events in your life.

 And to finalize the 5 ways to improve self-regulation, I’ll highlight the importance of resilience.
 Resilience is kind of our mood regulator during a life event.
 Resilience is helpful while coping with change for three main reasons:

-- It helps you to cope with the stress caused by overwhelming situation and revert you back to a calm state.
+- It helps you to cope with the stress caused by an overwhelming situation and revert you back to a calm state.

 - Being resilient helps you maintain peace of mind and a balanced lifestyle during stressful situations.

-- Resilience offers protection you from mental and physical health issues due to stress and hence too much cortisol in your body.
+- Resilience offers you protection from mental and physical health issues due to stress and hence too much cortisol in your body.